 5 Tips To Get The Kids Involved In Spring Cleaning

 My girls love to help around the house, but the problem is that the enthusiasm doesn’t last very long.
-That’s why I have to be smart when getting my girls to help clean and do chores, especially during spring cleaning.
+That’s why I have to be smart when getting them to help clean and do chores, especially during springtime.
+Spring cleaning in our home is a collaborative effort that everyone must help with.
+That’s why I make sure to make spring cleaning with the kids fun and easy.

 First things first, heading to the store with the girls to pick up any supplies needed for a good clean!
 We headed to our local Walmart store where I know that I will be able to pick up everything that I need starting with Viva® Bill Roll Paper Towels, Cottonelle®, and Scott® 1000 bathroom rolls to get our spring cleaning on a roll (literally) and hopefully get my girls on board!